 - 14.3.1 All cars must have at least two mirrors mounted so that the driver has visibility to the rear and both sides of the car. - 14.3.2 The reflective surface of each mirror must be at least 150mm wide, this being maintained over a height of at least 50mm.
-Additionally, each corner may have a radius no greater than 10mm. - 14.3.3 No part of the mirror reflective surface may be less than 250mm from the car centre plane, less than 550mm forward or more than 750mm forward of the rear edge of the cockpit entry template. - No part of the rear view mirrors, the mirror housings or the mirror mountings may be situated more than 500mm from the car centre plane.
+Additionally, each corner may have a radius no greater than 10mm. - 14.3.3 No part of the mirror reflective surface may be less than 250mm from the car centre plane, less than 550mm forward or more than 750mm forward of the plane C-C. - No part of the rear view mirrors, the mirror housings or the mirror mountings may be situated more than 500mm from the car centre plane.